RadotJar/faraway-fastness/_notes/japan-day20.md

 - Washi prints, cat mug, lots of lanterns including minecraft and maybe pokemon.
 - Washi making old man.
 Looked a little boring doing it for so long.
 - Cafe in museum thing.
+- Back to Seki and underground temple maze in darkness.
+Had a dungeon experience of feeling the draft.